annahra/AccountAbility/README.md

 ### Prerequisites

-If you are running a Windows computer, you will need to install [GitBASH](https://gitforwindows.org) and run all of the following commands on GitBASH.

 To install Node.js and npm, follow this [link](https://www.npmjs.com/get-npm).
 Verify you've correctly installed both Node.js and npm by opening GitBASH and running the following commands:

 ```